32 reps. 1400 pharmacies. Everyone getting exactly the same attention.

 We rebuilt the call plan around potential, not equality.

 A-tier pharmacies (top 15%): Weekly visits.
 These were the growth engines.
-More presence meant more SKU placements, more recommendations, more share.
+More presence meant more range conversations, more recommendations, more share.

 B-tier pharmacies (next 35%): Fortnightly visits.
 Growing or stable accounts that needed regular but not intensive attention.

 C-tier pharmacies (next 30%): Monthly visits.
-Maintenance accounts where presence mattered but frequency didn’t drive incremental results.
+Maintenance accounts where presence mattered but higher frequency did not drive incremental results.

 D-tier pharmacies (bottom 20%): Quarterly visits with phone support.
-Pleasant relationships with limited commercial impact.
+Genuine relationships with limited commercial upside.

 Same 32 reps.
 Same 1400 pharmacies.
 Completely different allocation.

-41% increase in new SKU placements.
+Within 90 days, call productivity - measured as commercial outcomes per call, not calls per day - was up materially.
 The A-tier pharmacies responded to increased presence by expanding range.
-The attention they’d been missing was now converting to shelf space.
+The attention they had been missing began converting to shelf space.

-Zero decrease in D-tier revenue.
-The pharmacies getting less attention didn’t buy less.
-They were never buying based on visit frequency in the first place.
+D-tier revenue held flat.
+The pharmacies receiving fewer visits did not buy less.
+They had never been buying based on visit frequency in the first place.

 The fairness question